bhupendraparihar/11ty-blog-site/src/blog/Factory-function.md

 author: Bhupendra Parihar
 tags: ["post", "featured"]
 image: /assets/blog/article-2.jpg
+description: A factory function is any function which is not a class or constructor that returns a new object.
+In JavaScript, any function can return an object.
+When it does so without the new keyword, it’s a factory function.
 ---

 What is factory function?
 And before this question, whatever it is, why I am going to use it.
 Hah!